fab44-cloud/etch-a-sketch/README.md

 In this project, I am going to build a browser version of something between a sketchpad and an Etch-A-Sketch.
-One of the skills demonstrated in this project is using DOM manipulation.
+A couple of the skills demonstrated in this project include flexbox and DOM manipulation.